Sometimes, birds need our help. Here are answers to important questions about doing just that.

 Every year, billions of birds are killed when they fly into windows.
 Fooled by reflections in the glass, they don’t recognize until too late that it’s solid.
 A bird may survive if it doesn’t strike too hard, in which case it may flutter to the ground, stunned, unable to fly for a time.
 It may sit or lie still, often with eyes closed, while it recovers.
 Here’s what to do to protect it:

-The bird is highly vulnerable while it’s recovering, so keep an eye on it until it rallies and flies away (usually an hour or less).
+The bird is highly vulnerable while recovering, so keep an eye on it until it rallies and flies away (usually an hour or less).
 If you have pets, keep them away.
 Or, you can safely contain a bird while it recovers in a small paper bag with paper towels on the bottom (don’t shred the towels.)
-Secure the top, but cut a few small air openings in the bag, and place it in a quiet, darkened room where it’ll be safe.
-Make sure the bird’s movements can’t topple the bag onto the floor.
+Secure the top, cut a few small air openings in the bag, and place it in a quiet, darkened room where it’ll be safe.
+Ensure the bird’s movements can’t topple the bag onto the floor.

 Is it OK to observe babies in their nests?